 Life insurance-funded buy-sell arrangements can guarantee that designated successors have the money available to buy your share of the business and your heirs receive a fair value.

 Dental benefits offer multiple advantages to employers and employees.
 Dental insurance encourages preventive dental care, which saves an estimated $4 for every $1 spent.
 Since oral health affects overall health, encouraging your employees to take care of their teeth and gums could help reduce your medical costs.
 Dental insurance costs about one-tenth of what medical insurance costs.
 It isno wonder nearly 90 percent of large employers offer dental benefits!

 We offer a full range of dental benefit solutions for groups of any size, including:

 - Dental discount plans

 Dental coverage comes in a wide variety of forms: from fully insured plans to employer-funded reimbursement accounts, to employee-paid voluntary programs, to individual or family plans.
-Whatever your needs and budget, we can design a dental benefits program that works for you.
+Whatever your needs and budget, we will design a dental benefits program that works for you.
 You can read more here about the options.

 Most insurers offer managed care plans designed to encourage wise use of dental benefits, with lower out-of-pocket costs for preventive services such as exams, x-rays and cleanings.
 Many plans also offer benefits for orthodontics, but pay a lower percentage for orthodontics than for restorative services such as fillings, root canals, etc.